 - Vitamin E

-Before deciding whether or not you can benefit from a supplement, consider the following:
+Before deciding whether or not you can benefit from a nutrition supplement, consider the following:

 Whether you will benefit from a supplement or not is largely dependent on individual circumstances like diet and lifestyle.
-Before believing the latest headline, weigh the pros and cons:
+You’ll need to weigh the pros and cons:

-- Supplements can help dancers and athletes “fill in the gaps” if and when certain vitamins and/or minerals are lacking from one’s diet.
+- Supplements can help dancers and athletes “fill in the gaps” if and when certain vitamins and/or minerals are lacking in one’s diet.

 - Supplements (like electrolyte-infused drinks) can help dancers and athletes hydrate optimally.